canonical/launchpad-manual/docs/user/explanation/packaging/ppa-overview.rst

 package was built and signed by Launchpad on behalf of that owner.

 This is the only trust signal a PPA provides; it is not a security or quality review.
-PPA packages are standard Debian packages: they run unsandboxed, execute maintainer scripts as root during installation, and can install or replace any package on the system.
+PPA packages are standard Debian packages; they run unsandboxed, execute maintainer scripts as root during installation, and can install or replace any package on the system.
 Adding a PPA therefore grants its owner the same level of trust as installing